 The System engages an independent auditor to conduct an audit of the System's annual financial statements.
 Furthermore, an Actuarial Advisory Committee meets annually to review the actuarial assumptions and the results of the actuarial valuation of the System.
 The Actuarial Advisory Committee is composed of current or retired senior actuaries from major insurance companies or pension plans.
 The System also engages the services of an outside actuarial consultant to perform a statutorily required quinquennial review.
 At least once every five years, NYSLRS is also examined by DFS.
 The Comptroller has established within the Retirement System, the Pension Integrity Bureau, the purpose of which is to identify and prevent errors, fraud and abuse.
 The State Comptroller has also established an Office of Internal Audit to provide the Comptroller with independent and objective assurance and consulting services for the programs and operations of the Office of the State Comptroller, including programs and operations of NYSLRS.
-Comptroller's Advisory Audit Committee, established in compliance with DFS regulations, meets three times per year to review the System's audited financial statements and the NYSLRS' CAFR, and to discuss a variety of financial and investment-related activities.
-Pursuant to DFS regulations, a fiduciary review of the System for the three-year period ended March 31, 2015 was submitted on June 16, 2016.
-The System is currently in the procurement process for the fiduciary review of the System for the three-year period ended March 31, 2018.
+The Comptroller's Advisory Audit Committee, established in compliance with DFS regulations, meets three times per year to review the System's audited financial statements and the NYSLRS' CAFR, and to discuss a variety of financial and investment-related activities.
+Pursuant to DFS regulations, a fiduciary review of the System for the three-year period ended March 31, 2018 was submitted on March 9, 2020.